milaek/Dog-Image-Classifier/README.md

 Written as part of the AI Programming with Python Nanodegree Program provided by Udacity.

 # Installation
-Please install the following modules for python:
-    - torchvision
+Please either:

+	- Install all packages listed in requirements.txt, which can be found in the subfolder environment_needs

+	- Use the environment provied, located in the subfolder environment_needs as environment.yaml

 # How to use
 ##Pre-Established Photos: